jchoksi-whitbread/aws-ha-wordpress/README.md

 * [Go](https://github.com/golang/go/wiki/Ubuntu)

 ### AWS ###
 The infrastructure is deployed to an AWS cloud environment.
+It requires the following to be pre-configured:

-It requires an IAM user to be configured for CLI access with the following security groups:
+* an IAM user for CLI access

-* TBC
+* an S3 bucket for storing terraform state information

 ## Installation Instructions ##
 * Ensure all pre-requirements are installed